Let’s talk about Privacy

 Cookies for Fraud and money laundering prevention and identifying unfair use of our services:

 As a betting and gaming company we have certain legal obligations we need to abide by.
 One of those rules is that we must do everything we can to prevent fraud and money laundering.
 These Cookies help us to protect our customers and our business by ensuring that customers are genuine, haven’t registered more than once, and are not fraudulently trying to access accounts that don’t belong to them.
 They also help us to recognise behaviour that may indicate fraud, money laundering, other illegal activities or breaches of our terms and conditions.
 We use the ‘iesnare’ cookie for these purposes.
+We may, at various points on our website, use reCAPTCHA, a service provided by Google that implements an algorithm to prevent spam and block malicious software.

 Without these cookies you will be unable to use our websites.
 If you do not wish to accept this type of cookie, your option will be to close your account and not use our services.